Dak Prescott Player Prop Bets for NFL Week 10 | Dallas vs. Atlanta 11/14/2021

 Matchup vs. Atlanta

-- In three matchups against the Falcons, Prescott averaged 278 passing yards per game, 23.5 yards fewer than his over/under in Sunday's game.
+- In three matchups against the Falcons, Prescott averaged 278 passing yards per game, 23.5 yards below his over/under in Sunday's game.

-- Prescott threw a touchdown pass once over those contests against the Falcons.
+- Prescott threw a touchdown pass one time over those matchups against the Falcons.

-- The Falcons are giving up 248.8 passing yards per game this season, the NFL's 13th-ranked pass defense.
+- The 248.8 yards per game the Falcons are conceding through the air makes them the NFL's 13th-ranked pass defense.

-- With 17 passing TDs conceded this season, the Falcons defense is ranked 28th in the league.
+- The Falcons' defense is 28th in the league, allowing 2.1 passing touchdowns per game.

 Recent Performances

-- In last week's matchup with the Broncos, Prescott completed 48.7% of his passes for 232 yards, while throwing two touchdowns with one interception.
+- In last week's outing against the Broncos, Prescott had 232 yards while completing 48.7% of his passes, while throwing two touchdowns with one interception.

-- Prescott added two carries for 16 yards, averaging eight yards per carry in the running game.
+- Prescott tacked on two carries for 16 yards, averaging eight yards per carry in the running game.

 Prescott's Dallas Teammates